kuri65536/preparse-xml-comment-to-pandoc/sample-this-proj.md

 -   setting files for customize behavior.
 -   filter output of blocks by user specified tag or attribute.
 -   implement test.
--   want: rename block to member? to fit RFC.
+-   want: rename block-tag to member? it similar to msbuild output.
 -   insert block name by macro.
 -   parse indent of `<remarks> <!-- some --> start` to `start`
 -   specify toc title to pandoc.